 In this model, the executives, rather than debating specific projects, instead consider which areas of the business they want to invest in, and what percentage of resources to allocate to each area.
 For example, for a typical e-commerce company, they might have teams like “Search and Recommendations,” “Product Pages and SEO,” “Fulfillment Systems,” “Infrastructure,” “Rapid Response” and “New Business Opportunities.”
 They would then choose what level of investment they consider appropriate for each area.

-The next step for the management team in this model is to define Product Team Scorecards for each of the teams.
+The next step for the management team in this model is to define Team Objectives for each of the teams.
 This essentially sets the business priorities for each of the teams.

-Next the organization staffs the teams with a product manager, user experience, developers, and QA, in proportion to the allocation decided above.
+Next, the organization staffs the teams with a product manager, designer, and developers.

-In this model, the team then is charged with coming up with the projects, features and fixes that they believe will best deliver on the KPI’s defined in the Scorecard.
+In this model, the team then is charged with coming up with the projects, features and fixes that they believe will best deliver on the objectives they’ve been assigned.

 A few notes: